neozenweb/ethical-frenchie/content/blog/7-french-bulldog-facts-that-might-surprise-and-astound-you.md

 Eric, or Eroc, the French bulldog is also one of the latest stars you’ll find shredding the pavement in the French Bulldog skateboarding world!

 Whether your French Bulldog is a celebrity or not, we hope you learned a little bit more about this beloved breed.
-Choose your favorite fact and celebrate your Frenchie’s unique heritage with some tasty French Bulldog Homemade Treats!
+Choose your favorite fact and celebrate your Frenchie’s unique heritage!

+And as always, if you know of anyone looking to add a new family member to their household, like, comment, share!